AnacondaRecipes/aggregate/tensorflow-gpu-base-feedstock/recipe/README.md

 * Update conda and conda-build, and navigate to the recipe root folder.

-    Modify conda_build_config.yaml in the tensorflow-gpu-base directory to specifiy the CUDA, CuDNN, and python versions.
+    Modify conda_build_config.yaml in this directory to specifiy the CUDA, CuDNN, and python versions.

     To start a build use:

     ```
-    conda build tensorflow-gpu-base
+    conda build --no-test -c jjhelmus/label/sles11_cuda_toolchain .
     ```